-The roof lacks overhangs.
-Overhangs protect the exterior walls, windows, doors, siding and exterior finish from the ravages of direct rainfall.
-Houses without overhangs will generally require more frequent exterior maintenance and are also more likely to suffer from moisture related problems in the exterior walls.
-Regular maintenance of gutters, exterior finishes and caulking is recommended.
+The building has adequate overhangs.
+Overhangs protect the exterior walls, windows, doors, siding and exterior finish from the ravages of direct rain fall.
+Buildings with adequately sized overhangs will generally require less frequent exterior maintenance and are less likely to suffer from moisture related problems on the exterior walls.